FEniCS/governance/governance.md

 on that issue, but must recuse themselves from voting on the issue.

-### Private communications of the Council

-Unless specifically required, all Council discussions and activities will be public and done in collaboration and discussion with the Project Contributors and Community.
-The Council will have a private mailing list or chat channel that will be used sparingly and only when a specific matter requires privacy.
-When private communications and decisions are needed, the Council will do its best to summarize those to the Community after eliding personal/private/sensitive information that should not be posted to the public internet.

 ### Subcommittees

 The Council can create subcommittees that provide leadership and